Paul Feyerabend: Empiricism, pluralism, and incommensurability

 Much of Feyerabend's work from the late 1950s until the late 1960s was devoted to methodological issues in science.
 Specifically, Feyerabend offers several criticisms of empiricism and offers his own brand of theoretical pluralism.
-Feyerabend offers several criticisms of empiricism.
-One concerns the distinction between observational and theoretical terms.
+One such criticism concerns the distinction between observational and theoretical terms.
 If an observational term is understood as one whose acceptance can be determined by immediate perception, then what counts as 'observational' or 'theoretical' changes throughout history as our patterns of habituation change and our ability to directly perceive entities evolve.
 On another definition, observation terms are those that can be known directly and with certainty whereas theoretical terms are hypothetical.
-Feyerabend argues that all statements are hypothetically, since the act of observation requires theories to justify its veridicality.
+Feyerabend argues that all statements are hypothetical, since the act of observation requires theories to justify its veridicality.

 To replace empiricism, Feyerabend advances theoretical pluralism as a methodological rule for scientific progress.
 On this view, proliferating new theories increases the testability of previous theories that might be well-established by observations.
 This is because some tests cannot be unearthed without the invention of an alternative theory.
 One example Feyerabend uses repeatedly is Brownian motion which was not a test of the second law of classical thermodynamics.
 To become a test, it must be first explained by an alternative theory – namely, Einstein's kinetic theory of gases – which formally contradicts the accepted theory.
 By proliferating new theories, we increase the number of indirect tests of our theories.
 This makes theoretical pluralism central to Feyerabend's conception of scientific method.

 Eventually, Feyerabend's pluralism incorporates what he calls the "principle of tenacity."
 The principle of tenacity allows scientists to pursue theories regardless of the problems it may possess.
 Examples of problems might include recalcitrant evidence, theoretical paradoxes, mathematical complexity, or inconsistency with neighboring theories.
 Feyerabend learned of this idea from Kuhn, who argued that without tenacity all theories would have been prematurely abandoned.
-This principle compliments the "principle of proliferation", which admonishes us to invent as many theories as possible, so that those invented theories can become plausible rivals.
+This principle complements the "principle of proliferation", which admonishes us to invent as many theories as possible, so that those invented theories can become plausible rivals.